guptaprateek98/capstone_hotel/README.md

 ## let's have a look, what i have done here.

-Here the data-set given, was containing 119390 entries (rows) for two types of respective hotels for three years (2015-17), and each entry containing 32 categorical features which are especially helpful during complete analysis.
+Here the data-set given, was containing 119390 entries (rows) for two types of respective hotels for three years (2015-17), and each entry containing 32 categorical features which were especially helpful during complete analysis.
 ## Data-set
 data-set given (contains the columns) can be discribed as:
 'hotel': hotels were of two types city and resort hotel